Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Introduction

 The main objective of this paper is to present a comprehensive and systematic overview over the scaling characteristics of the frequency power spectral density of a Poisson process with distributed pulse durations, extending the original work by Butz \cite{1972-Butz-JStatPhys} and Milotti \cite{2005-Milotti-PhysRevE.72.056701}.
-Our analysis includes a derivation of a general integral expression for the power spectral density, followed by the closed form expressions obtained for a one-sided exponential pulse function and several pulse duration distributions with various truncations.
+Our analysis includes a derivation of a general integral expression for the power spectral density, followed by closed-form expressions obtained for a one-sided exponential pulse function and several power-law pulse duration distributions with various truncations.
 The $1/\omega^{3-\alpha}$ scaling of the power spectral density is demonstrated explicitly in the limit of an infinitely broad distribution of durations $P_\tau(\tau)\sim1/\tau^\alpha$ for ${1<\alpha<3}$, with logarithmic corrections to the frequency scaling exposed for $\alpha=1$ and $\alpha=3$.
-The emergence of the $1/\omega^{3-\alpha}$ scaling for bounded regions of scale invariance is confirmed by the compensated spectra of the analytical expressions.
+The emergence of the $1/\omega^{3-\alpha}$ scaling for bounded regions of scale invariance is confirmed by the compensated spectra of the analytical expressions as well as from realizations of the process.
 This also exposes the finite-size effects associated with the truncation of the underlying pulse duration distributions.
-The results are related to the characteristics of the spectral scaling in a process with distributed event rates \cite{2005-Milotti-PhysRevE.72.056701}.
 It is also demonstrated that for propagating fixed-size pulses observed from a single location, the $P_\tau(\tau)\sim1/\tau^2$ distribution of their durations is equivalent to a uniform distribution of their velocities, removing the requirement of power-law input for obtaining a $1/f$ noise signature.